UA-FOTS/inform/README.md

 The INFORM toolchain allows [formal verification of compartmental models](https://arxiv.org/abs/2402.09121).
 The toolchain is the first step to a uniform framework for analyzing epidemics.
 Compartmental models are given in a graph based format, using the CMS (compartmental model specifications) format.

-Inform is has a GPLv3 license.
+Inform itself has a GPLv3 license.
 All dependencies provided here have their own licenses.
 In particular, Modest is only provided in binary form.

 ## Building and running INFORM